defiprime/defiprime1/polygon.md

 {% assign exchanges = site.exchanges | where_exp:"item", "item.ecosystem contains 'polygon'" %}
 {% if exchanges.size > 0 %}

-# Decentralized exchanges on BSC
+# Decentralized exchanges on Polygon

 {% for exchange in exchanges %}